The Best Neighborhoods to Spend a Weekend in Denver

 Things to do: Since you’re already outside of the city, why not get outside for real?
 Just a short drive from Central Park is an area that even locals tend to overlook: the 17,000-acre Rocky Mountain Arsenal National Wildlife Refuge.
 It’s free to visit and is open from sunrise to sunset daily.
 Explore it by car on an 11-mile wildlife drive or take a nature walk on the hiking trails and look for bison, bald eagles, deer, owls, and more along the way.
 If the weather’s keeping you indoors, you can still get active.
 Central Park is also home to Übergrippen, an indoor rock climbing gym where you can get a day pass to scale their walls with options for everyone from first timers to experts.

 Restaurants & bars: Though it’s technically in Aurora, a stay in Central Park gives you super easy access to the Stanley Marketplace.
 This former airplane factory is a community hub filled with shopping, dining, special events, and more.
-It’s got food for anytime of the day, but the breakfast and brunch lineup is particularly impressive.
-Your options include NY-style bagels (and soon to be added, pizza and sandwiches) from Rosenberg’s, towering biscuit sandwiches at Denver Biscuit Company, and everything (seriously) off the menu at Annette.
+It’s got food for any time of the day, but the breakfast and brunch lineup is particularly impressive.
+Your options include NY-style bagels from Rosenberg’s, towering biscuit sandwiches at Denver Biscuit Company, and everything (seriously) off the menu at Annette.

 Where to stay: Skip the hotels—this part of town isn’t quite that tourist friendly yet (and that’s why we love it).
 Instead, focus on finding the ideal Airbnb location for your needs.
 You can’t get much better than a park-side apartment—plus this gives you easy access to any events happening at City Park (which hosts a free jazz concert every Sunday during the summer).
 A sleek carriage house with exposed brick will give you those Colfax-ready urban vibes, or opt for a colorful garden level getaway with an 8 person hot tub in nearby Park Hill.